Digital Marketing for Nonprofits – Making your Mark Online

 • Easy-to-use donation and sign-up forms

-• Separate campaign landing pages to track campaign-specific results
+• Separate fundraising campaign landing pages to track campaign-specific results

 • Resource section with educational blogs and other materials